Lumbar Fusion Surgery

-The most common risk of any of the modern spine fusion surgery techniques is the failure to relieve lower back pain symptoms following the surgery.
+- The most common risk of any of the modern spine fusion surgical techniques is the failure to relieve lower back pain symptoms following the surgery.

-There is also a risk that the vertebrae may not fuse together following the surgery, called pseudoarthrosis.
-With modern techniques happens in approximately 5% to 10% of spine fusion surgeries.
+- There is also a risk that the vertebrae may not fuse together following the surgery.
+This condition is called This condition occurs in approximately 5% to 10% of spine fusion surgeries with modern techniques.

-- If pedicle screws are used, there is a risk that the screws may break, cut out of the bone or become loose and may require further surgery to remove or revise the screws and rods.
+- If pedicle screws are used, there is a risk that the screws may break, cut out of the bone or become loose.
+In such a case, they may require further surgery to remove or revise the screws and rods.

-- Anterior grafts and cages can migrate or subside, which may require repeat spine surgery.
-If the anterior devices were placed anteriorly (from the front), rather than through a PLIF or TLIF(approaches through the back), it is safest to do this revision spine fusion surgery with a posterior approach (from the back).
+- Anterior grafts and cages can migrate or subside.
+Such a condition may require repeat spine surgery.
+If the anterior devices were placed anteriorly (from the front), rather than through a PLIF or TLIF (approaches through the back), it is safest to do this revision spine fusion surgery with a posterior approach (from the back).

-There is also a risk of encountering a spinal fluid leak (durotomy).
-If this is encountered it must be repaired and often requires patients to lay flat on their back with possibility of lumbar drains.
-Often these patients may require additional returns to the operating room.
+- There is also a risk of a spinal fluid leak occurring, also called durotomy.
+If such condition occurs, it must be repaired as soon as possible.
+It often requires patients to lay flat on their back with possibility of lumbar drains.
+Such patients are typically required to return to the operating rooms.

 All spine fusion surgeries have the potential for complications.
 Thankfully, most of the complications occur infrequently.
-The complications that can occur also include those that would be associated with any type of surgery, such as infection, bleeding, and anesthetic complications.
+The complications that can occur also include those that would be associated with any other type of surgery.
+These include infection, bleeding, and anaesthetic complications etc.

-The Spine Physicians Institute prides ourselves in having an extremely low complication rate, far below the published norms.
-We attribute this to having greater than ten years of experience, constantly staying up to date with the spine surgical literature, and the fellowship training Dr. Sethuraman received at the Mayo Clinic in Rochester, Minnesota.
+The Spine Physicians Institute prides itself in having an extremely low complication rate.
+Our rate of complications is far below the published norms.
+We attribute this to our physicians having greater than ten years of experience.
+We constantly stay up to date with the spine surgical literature.
+The superior training our physicians receive ensures a severe lack of occurrence of complications.

 Time Away from Work

-For patients with risk factors, such as a history of smoking, or who are undergoing a multi-level fusion, often at times, I will prescribe a spinal bone stimulator to promote bone healing.
-In these cases, you will be contacted at home post-operatively by the representative for the spinal bone stimulator company, who once your home, will make arrangements to get you this unit for your use.
+For patients with risk factors, such as smokers, or who are undergoing a multi-level fusion, will be given special instructions.
+Often, they will be prescribed with a spinal bone stimulator to promote bone healing.
+In these cases, the patient will be contacted at home post-operatively by the representative for the spinal bone stimulator company.
+This representative will make arrangements to get you this unit for your use.
 These units are utilized for the first 6 months after surgery.

 The support stockings you are given in the hospital should be utilized for the first six weeks after surgery.
 These reduce the risk of blood clots after surgery.

 Patients with external stitches will return two weeks post-operatively just for a wound check and to have their stitches removed.
 Otherwise, patients will return for their first postop visit usually six weeks after their date of surgery.
-I will check radiographs of your back.
-Depending upon how much healing is present at that time, we will decide whether we can begin discontinuing the use of your lumbar brace.
+We will check radiographs of the patient’s back.
+Depending upon how much healing is present at that time, we will decide whether we can begin discontinuing the use of lumbar brace.

-Successful Lumbar Fusion Surgery not only is the result of the procedure, but also very importantly is the result of aftercare and rehabilitation.
+Successful Lumbar Fusion Surgery consists of not only a correct procedure, but also aftercare and rehabilitation.
 The initial rehab program is simply composed of performing routine day to day activities while observing your post-operative restrictions.
-I encourage patients to participate in a daily walking program, progressing at their level of comfort.
-I do not start formal outpatient physical therapy until the three month postoperative visit, if warranted.
+We encourage patients to participate in a daily walking program, progressing at their level of comfort.
+We do not start formal outpatient physical therapy until the three-month postoperative visit, if warranted.

 During this process, please do not hesitate to ask questions.
-Our team is always available to help you at any of our spine health centers conveniently located to the Dallas, Irving, Red Oak, Plano, Southlake, Grapevine, Colleyville and Duncanville areas.
+Our team is always available to help you at any of our spine health centres.
 Our goal is to give you best possible care in the most safe and pleasant way possible.
-Although surgery is not always easy for you and requires some work, remember that you are having the surgery because we expect a good result.
-I wish you a speedy recovery.
+Although surgery is not always easy for a patient.
+It requires a lot of work.
+Regardless, you must remember that you are having the surgery because we expect a good result.
+We wish you a speedy recovery.